programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 ### Text Editors

 To write in plain text we want to use a text editor.
 There are a huge number of free and paid text editors available.
 Some of these are very straightforward and simple to use while others have a learning curve and potential uses beyond simple text editing.
 In the long run using a more advanced and extendable text editor like Vim or Emacs may save you time but for now we can start with a simpler editor.
+[Atom](https://atom.io/) is a good option for getting started.
+Atom is a text editor built by GitHub and includes syntax highlighting for Markdown alongside integration with GitHub.
+It is free and open source, a full 'flight manual', including installation instructions, is available [here](http://flight-manual.atom.io/).

 If you don't want to install any new software then we can use our systems included text editor: TextEdit for Mac and Notepad for windows.
 If you decide to use markdown beyond this tutorial then you will benefit from a text editor which includes syntax highlighting for Markdown alongside other features useful for writing.

 ### Creating a Document